Manifestation Journaling: A Complete Guide (+ Prompts)

 One of the keys to successful manifestation is checking in on your progress and making sure that the efforts you've been putting in are actually getting you to where you want to go.
 For example, let's say you want to build stronger, more supportive connections with your friends and family.
 Maybe you've decided that to reach this goal you'll have more social events at your home.
 But when you check in on your progress you realize that even though you're spending more time with these people, you don't feel closer to them.
 This might lead you to shift the way you approach your goals.
 Maybe you'll now instead try to spend some one-on-one time with each person.

-Regardless of your goal, finding ways to track progress is key.
+Regardless of your goals, finding ways to track progress is key.
 I like to use spreadsheets, but you could create a little chart in your manifestation journal too.
 Check off when you do the actions that help you reach your goal.
 Then, note down if you actually think these actions are leading to your goal.
 This self-reflection can help you modify your goals and actions over time when you notice things aren't going quite to plan.
 This will help ensure you stay focused and on track.

 Manifestation Journaling Ideas

 As you continue to do manifestation journaling alongside manifesting something in your real life, you'll likely come across different experiences.
-Reflecting on these experiences and mapping a path forward can be helpful.
+Reflecting on these experiences and mapping a manifestation path forward can be helpful.
 Here are some questions you may ask yourself along the way:

 Questions about manifesting your goals